 To see Story stats in Ads Manager, select the Breakdown menu in the top right, and click Placement.

 Here, you can see how your ad performed on the Facebook news feed, Instagram feed, Audience Network, Stories, and any other placements you’ve selected.

-And when you properly UTM tag your car dealership Facebook ads, you can also view Story stats in Google Analytics, like time on site and number of sessions!
+And when you properly UTM tag your Facebook ads, you can also view Story stats in Google Analytics, like time on site and number of sessions!

 Need more help knowing which Facebook metrics to analyze and how your marketing compares to other auto dealers?
-See Facebook metrics and more in our 2019 Performance Benchmarks Report.
+See Facebook metrics and more in our latest Performance Benchmarks Report.

 Let 9 Clouds Help You Tell Your Story

 At 9 Clouds, we want to help you tell that story (or “Story”) to the right audience with a sophisticated online advertising strategy.
 Talk to us about a free digital marketing assessment for your business.Get Your Digital Marketing Assessment »